slyall/www-darkmere/content/linux.conf.au_guide.md

 Sometimes there are options for double/large rooms with ensuites however.

-If the accommodation is any distance from the venue the conference will usually provide buses between the two and sometimes also to "town" (or where ever the local restaurants are) and back to the accommodation in the evening.
+If the accommodation is any distance from the venue the conference will usually provide buses between the two and sometimes also to *town* (or where ever the local restaurants are) and back to the accommodation in the evening.

 ### Registering